Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Definitions

 Given a certain event prefix of a running case, predictive monitoring is concerned with forecasting how different aspects of the next event or sequence of events will unfold until the end of the case.
-Formally, let $hd^k(\sigma)$ be a event prefix such as $hd^k(\sigma) = \langle e_1, \ldots, e_k \rangle$, $e'$ be a predicted event by a function $\Omega$, and let $\oplus$ be the concatenation operator between two sequences, then, depending on the predictive task at hand, we can define the following functions $\Omega$:
+Formally, $A_n, D^{i}_{n}, T_n, O_n$ be the activity, attribute $i$, timestamp, and outcome of the event $e_n$.
+Let $hd^k(\sigma)$ be a event prefix such as $hd^k(\sigma) = \langle e_1, \ldots, e_k \rangle$, $e'$ be a predicted event by a function $\Omega$, and let $\oplus$ be the concatenation operator between two sequences, then, depending on the predictive task at hand, we can define the following functions $\Omega$:

-\begin{definition} The next activity prediction problem can be defined as $\Omega_A(hd^k(\sigma)) = \pi_A(e'_{k+1})$. \end{definition} \begin{definition} The next attribute, $d_i$, prediction problem can be defined as $\Omega_{D_{i}}(hd^k(\sigma)) = \pi_{D_{i}}(e'_{k+1})$. \end{definition} \begin{definition} The next timestamp prediction problem can be defined as $\Omega_T(hd^k(\sigma)) = \pi_T(e'_{k+1}) - \pi_T(e_{k})$. \end{definition}
+\begin{definition} The next activity prediction problem can be defined as $\Omega_A(hd^k(\sigma)) = A'_{k+1}$. \end{definition} \begin{definition} The next attribute, $d_i$, prediction problem can be defined as $\Omega_{D^{i}}(hd^k(\sigma)) = (D')^{i}_{k+1}$. \end{definition} \begin{definition} The next timestamp prediction problem can be defined as $\Omega_T(hd^k(\sigma)) = T'_{k+1} - T'_{k}$. \end{definition}

-\begin{definition} The outcome of an event prefix can be predicted as $\Omega_{O}(hd^k(\sigma)) = \pi_O(hd^k(\sigma)) = o $. \end{definition} Note that to predict the outcome of a certain event prefix, we do not really need information about the next event of the given event prefix.

-The activity suffix prediction problem can be defined in two different ways: as an application of the $\Omega_A$ function recursively over the predicted activities until the end of the case (``[EOC]'') is reached (Definition~\ref{def:sa-recursive}) or directly predicting the activity suffix (Definition~\ref{def:sa-direct}).
+\begin{definition} The outcome of an event prefix can be predicted as $\Omega_{O}(hd^k(\sigma)) = O'_{k} $. \end{definition} The activity suffix prediction problem can be defined in two different ways: as the recursive prediction of $A$, i.e, using the newly predicted activities as new inputs for the next prediction until the end of the case (``[EOC]'') is reached (Definition~\ref{def:sa-recursive}) or directly predicting the activity suffix (Definition~\ref{def:sa-direct}).

-\begin{definition} An activity suffix can be recursively predicted as $\Omega_{SA} = \langle \Omega_{A}(\sigma ') = \pi_A(e'_i) \: | \: \sigma ' = hd^k(\sigma) \oplus \langle e'_{k+1}, \ldots, e'_{i-1} \rangle \rangle$ while $\pi_A(e'_i) \neq [EOC]$. \end{definition} \begin{definition} An activity suffix can be directly predicted $\Omega_{SA}(hd^k(\sigma)) = \pi_A(tl^k(\sigma))$. \end{definition}
+\begin{definition} An activity suffix can be recursively predicted as $\Omega_{SA} = \langle \Omega_{A}(\sigma ') = A'_i \: | \: \sigma ' = hd^k(\sigma) \oplus \langle e'_{k+1}, \ldots, e'_{i-1} \rangle \rangle$ while $A'_i \neq [EOC]$. \end{definition} \begin{definition} An activity suffix can be directly predicted $\Omega_{SA}(hd^k(\sigma)) = A'_i \ldots A'_k$. \end{definition}

 Functions for predicting an attribute suffix and remaining time can be defined analogously.